Kan-The-Dev/UPI-Like-IDs-for-Blockchain-A-Simple-Solution-for-Complex-Addresses/UPI-Like IDs for Blockchain: A Simple Solution for Complex Addresses.md

 -Registration

-Users register a simple UPI ID (e.g., john) and link their wallet addresses for different blockchains.
+Users register a simple UPI ID (e.g., johnny) and link their wallet addresses for different blockchains.
 Example:
 Ethereum Wallet: 0xAbC123...
 Bitcoin Wallet: 1A1zP1...
 Sending Funds

-Sender inputs the UPI ID (e.g., john@eth) instead of the full address.
+Sender inputs the UPI ID (e.g., johnny@eth) instead of the full address.
 The system resolves the UPI ID to the linked blockchain address.
 Receiving Funds

-Recipients share their UPI ID, such as john@eth, rather than their complex wallet addresses.
+Recipients share their UPI ID, such as johnny@eth, rather than their complex wallet addresses.

 #Key Benefits

--Short & Memorable: Use john@eth instead of 0xAbC123....
+-Short & Memorable: Use johnny@eth instead of 0xAbC123....

 -Error-Free: No need to copy-paste long addresses.